-We are well into our January theme, Dinosaur Dig.
-It’s been so fun learning about paleontology!
+We are well into our January dinosaur theme from Experience Preschool It’s been so fun learning about paleontology!
 Investigating the science of rocks and fossils, creating an excavation dig and making fossils.
 Using a dinosaur fossil clay recipe, we mixed up some dough that dries well and looks like a fossil!

 Dinosaur Fossil Clay Recipe

 The Dinosaur Fossil Clay Recipe uses simple ingredients:

 - 1 cup of coffee grounds (used grounds work well – I used several used K-cups)

 - 1 cup of flour

 - 1/2 cup of salt

 Mix the ingredients ahead of time or invite children to help.
 Roll out a ball of dough.
 Press a small object into the dough.
 Bake the fossils at 200 degrees for 30 minutes.

 I love that this little guy is “helping” his friend mix by holding his arm.
 So much to be learned through hands-on activities!